dangkhoa2016/Rails-8-Image-Processing/README.md

 1. Install the required library

-    Before using the image processing features, ensure that you have `libvips` installed on your system.
-For installation instructions, visit the official [libvips installation page](https://libvips.github.io/libvips/install.html).
+    Before using the image processing features, ensure that you have `ImageMagick` installed on your system.
+For installation instructions, visit the official [rmagick installation page](https://github.com/rmagick/rmagick).

     ```bash
-    sudo apt update && sudo apt install libvips
+    sudo apt update && sudo apt install libmagickwand-dev -y
     ```

 2. Clone the repository: